Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: TRACE CRITERION

-\section{Trace Criterion}
+\section{TRACE CRITERION}

-Ideally we would like to choose a map $P$ such that the predictive distribution of the full \eqref{eq:PredDistrGauss}, \eqref{eq:PredDistrCat} and subspace model \eqref{eq:LaplaceSubmodel} are as close as possible.
-Both distributions differ only in their epistemic predictive covariance.
-Therefore the relative error \eqref{eq:RelativeError} is a good measure to validate the quality of $P$.
-However, in practice the relative error cannot be computed because the full covariance matrix is unknown.
+Ideally we would like to choose a $P$ such that the predictive distribution of the full \eqref{eq:PredDistrGauss}, \eqref{eq:PredDistrCat} and subspace model \eqref{eq:LaplaceSubmodel} are as close as possible.
+In Section \ref{sec:LA_for_subspace_models} we introduced the KL divergence between these distributions.
+However, in practice the full LA is unknown, which makes this metric infeasible.

 As an alternative criterion we propose for our purposes to use the trace $\Tr \Sigma_{P,X}$ instead.
-This criterion is feasible to compute, aligns well with the relative error as we show empirically in Section \ref{sec:Experiment} and can be motivated by the following lemma:
+This criterion is feasible to compute, aligns well with the KL divergence as we show empirically in Section \ref{sec:Experiment} and can be motivated by the following lemma:

 \begin{lemma} For any $P \in \mathbb{R}^{p \times s}$ we have

 in the Loewner ordering, i.e. $\Sigma_X - \Sigma_{P,X}$ is positive semi-definite.
 In particular we have